A Place for Mom

 Additionally, you may consider the legal effects of letting a family member with dementia live by themselves.
 While it’s not illegal to leave dementia patients alone, it depends on the severity of their symptoms.
 Most states have laws requiring doctors and lawyers to report mistreatment of seniors.[02]
 This could include neglect of a senior’s needs, which is a form of elder abuse.

-A mental status exam can help decide when it’s time for memory care
+A mental status exam can help decide when it’s time for dementia care

 “In the office, we can perform a very easy, reproducible test that only takes a couple of minutes,” Branshaw says.

-If the patient can read, the mental status exam may give a reliable baseline for tracking dementia symptoms and memory loss.
-This exercise measures short-term recall, concentration, and spatial awareness, and it may test a senior’s ability to:
+If the patient can communicate, the mental status exam may give a reliable baseline for tracking dementia symptoms and memory loss.
+This exercise measures concentration, short-term recall, and spatial awareness, and it identifies a senior’s ability to:

 • Repeat words a doctor says, then remember them later in the appointment